8 Of The Best Seiko Chronographs For Every Budget

 Those classy design styles are matched with equally good functionality.
 Driven by a high calibre quartz movement, the chronograph tracks seconds, minutes, and up to 12 hours with a date window also found at the 3 o’clock position.
 This 42mm piece also includes a hardlex crystal and is water-resistant down to 100m, not a feature you often see with a dress watch.

 Style won’t cost you an arm and a leg here either.
-At just $150, the SNAF09 is a watch you can pick up for a bargain price to accompany you on those special occasions.
+The SNAF09 is a watch you can pick up for a bargain price to accompany you on those special occasions.

 Best for minimalist design: SSB095 White Dial Stainless Steel